 It’s almost impossible to give a definition of a headshot.
 It can be a general portrait for your social media, or an acting headshot.
-It can be a photo for your company’s website, or the image that will go on your business card.
+It can be a photo for your company’s website, or the image that will go on your business card or linkedin profile.
 Headshots can accompany press releases, or other kinds of communications.
 Maybe it has to go on a billboard that thousands of people will see!

 You never know when you need a headshot.
 Good things happen all of a sudden and that’s when many people find out they don’t have a good, updated photo of themselves.
 They scramble and hope that their photographer of choice is available on short notice.
 I try to accomodate last minute clients to my best, but it’s not always possible: that’s why my advice is to plan ahead.
 Make sure that you always have at least one recent picture of yourself that you are comfortable with.
 Ideally, have a handful of variations so that you don’t always send the same and you can pick it for the occasion (smiling, serious, formal, and casual are a solid poker).